Genesis Reviews

 Fighting wins cash, and the goal is to attain a lifetime purse of over $50 million – Holyfield’s total earnings.
 To that end, the time between bouts is spent training.
 Nineteen different items are available, though only three can be accessed from the start.
 With each victory, new items are opened, and each adds a bit more to the stats of power, stamina, speed, strength, and defense.
 The whole game more or less boils down to “fight and train,” but that at least means that there isn’t too much time wasted between battles.

 This is what I found most engaging about “Real Deal” Boxing.
 The gameplay modes may not be pretty expansive – typical for a console boxing game of this era – but most gamers will probably dive right into career and leave the exhibition mode for pummeling friends.
-Career mode is where it’s at anyway, and rising through the ranks from last (#30) to finally reach Evander himself is why I’m playing in the first place.
+Career mode is where it’s at anyway and rising through the ranks from last (#30) to finally reach Evander himself is why I’m playing in the first place.
 Thankfully, there’s a save option, so the game and its twenty-eight fighters aren’t a one-sitting affair.

 The only major flaw I found with the gameplay, aside from the bare bones options, is that many opponents tend to run away when their energy gets too low.
 That might just seem like sound boxing strategy, but they also recover their energy very quickly, and a rival who was seemingly about to go down can have an energy bar that’s two thirds full in almost no time.
-This means that fights tend to drag on the full amount of rounds, and since the computer taps and runs, players can often find themselves losing by decision.
+This means that fights tend to drag on the full number of rounds, and since the computer taps and runs, players can often find themselves losing by decision.

 Aside from this small gripe, which some might even argue adds a degree of realism to the game, “Real Deal” Boxing is a solid title that, while not deep on the customization and options, is a fun way to spend an afternoon.
 The save feature means players can play it in spurts, which simply adds to the enjoyment.
 Find a copy and show Buster Douglas the way real men take out Holyfield!